PoCInnovation/Pool2023/Security/day03/README.md

 **Day purposes**

-You will find every exercices on PathWar : https://pathwar.poc-innovation.fr/challenges
+You will find every exercises on PathWar : https://pathwar.poc-innovation.fr/challenges <!-- markdown-link-check-disable-line -->

-You will find different challenges to exploit, then you have to enter the flag you obtained on PoC's ctfd website : challs.poc-innovation.com
+You will find different challenges to exploit, then you have to enter the flag you obtained on PoC's CTFD website: challs.poc-innovation.com

 Here are the challenges names for this pool :